abcotvdata/energy_bills/README.md

 # energy_bills
 Data on energy use and spending, based on Census Household Pulse Survey results from Jul.
 2021-Aug.
 2022.

+<b>Brief Description</b><br>
-<b>Brief Description:</b> Metro-level data on households’ inability to pay energy bills and related experiences in the last year, broken down by various demographics.
+Metro-level data on households’ inability to pay energy bills and related experiences in the last year, broken down by various demographics.

 <b>High-Level Findings</b><br>
 Nationwide, more than one in five households have been unable to pay their energy bills in full at least once in the last year.
-This is an issue in states and cities across the country, including each of our ABC OTV markets:<br>
+This issue affects states and cities across the country, including each of our ABC OTV markets:<br>
 -	Philadelphia Metro Area:<br>
  •	20.4% of households were unable to pay their energy bills in full at least once in the last year.<br>
  •	28.4% of households reduced or forwent basic necessities, such as food or medicine, to pay an energy bill.<br>